tworns/CS307-Team-19-Sentinel-Data-Vault/README.md

 #Getting started

 This is the development copy, so after the code is downloaded, it must be compiled and then saved as a Jar OR it can be run in an IDE like [Eclipse](http://www.eclipse.org/users/).
-Please note that the project has been primarily developed for OSX and as such, features may not work properly in Windows.
+Please note that the project has been primarily optimized for OSX and as such, features may not work properly in Windows.